keirthana/anbox-cloud-docs/tutorial/stream-client.md

 ### Install the Anbox Cloud Appliance

 We need the Anbox Cloud streaming stack to be deployed already to set up a streaming client.
 So let's get the streaming stack ready by installing the Anbox Cloud Appliance.
-Follow the instructions in the {ref}`tut-installing-appliance` until initialising the appliance.
-When you have installed and initialised the appliance, let's proceed to the next step.
+Follow the instructions in the {ref}`tut-installing-appliance` until initializing the appliance.
+When you have installed and initialized the appliance, let's proceed to the next step.

 (sec-create-access-token)=
 ### Create an access token